Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Theory.md

 ## Data classification
 Data classification refers to **the process of categorizing or grouping data based on common characteristics, attributes, or criteria**.
 It involves organizing data into distinct classes or categories to facilitate analysis, interpretation, and communication of information.

-In the context of GIS (Geographic Information System), data classification is often applied to spatial data, such as maps or remote sensing imagery.
+In the context of GIS, data classification is often applied to spatial data, such as maps or remote sensing imagery.
 It helps to visually represent and differentiate features or phenomena on a map based on their attributes or values.

 There are several methods of data classification, including: